scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 - How what exactly in the namespace would you like to modify

-  - _'member-function'_ plugins intercept calls to **instance members**.
+  - **'member-function'** plugins intercept calls to **instance members**.
 These plugins are used to change the behavior of member functions, which are called on instance.

-  - _'member-property'_ is an approach to change **properties**, which are not available on prototypes, e.g. state in a way it's defined throughout the ScandiPWA (`state = { ... };`).
+  - **'member-property'** is an approach to change **properties**, which are not available on prototypes, e.g. state in a way it's defined throughout the ScandiPWA (`state = { ... };`).
+Do not use this for class properties, which are arrow functions (`onUpdate = () => {....}`), use the _member-function_ for that.

-  - _'static-member'_ plugins enable changing classes' **static members**.
+  - **'static-member'** plugins enable changing classes' **static members**.

-  - _'function'_ is an approach to change **functions** which are not class members, e.g. `mapStateToProps` or `mapDispatchToProps`.
+  - **'function'** is an approach to change **functions** which are not class members, e.g. `mapStateToProps` or `mapDispatchToProps`.

-  - _'class'_ is an approach to modify **classes**.
+  - **'class'** is an approach to modify **classes**.
 These plugins are able to modify the class, wrapping it into HOC or, in extreme cases, replacing it with other class.
-The second approach is not recommended because it is not well-compatible with potential other plugins wrapping around members of the same namespaces.
+Replacing is not recommended because it is not well-compatible with potential other plugins wrapping around members of the same namespaces.

-- Name of the member to modify (for everything apart of 'function' and 'class' plugins)
+- Name of the member to modify (for everything apart of 'function' and 'class' plugins, which are the only namespaces members and have reduced structure)

 - Optional: a position, in which this plugin will be called. **Defaults to 100**.
 There may be multiple plugins for a single member if there are several extensions active in the application.
 The closer the position to 0 - the sooner it is called.
 The higher a position - the later.
 Non-unique.

 > **Note**:
 >
-> you can create class members that do not exist in the original classes and they will be called as you'd expect writing them directly in the class
+> You can create class members that do not exist in the original classes and they will be called as you'd expect writing them directly in the class.
+It is useful when you need some lifecycle member functions that are not present in the original class. **REMEMBER** to call `callback` even if the original member is not present, that will make your plugin compatible with other plugins around the same member, by calling them after your plugin finishes its work.

 Configuration should follow this format: